Landau (automobile): Nash Rambler Landau

-In 1950, Nash Motors introduced the Rambler, "the first true compact car of the post-World War II era" in a two-door cabrio coach body style called the "Nash Rambler Landau" achieving sales success "when big was better among most U.S. automakers."
+On 10 April 1950, Nash Motors introduced the Rambler, a "Euro-style" convertible.
+It was "the first true compact car of the post-World War II era" in a two-door cabrio coach body style called the "Nash Rambler Landau" achieving sales success "when big was better among most U.S. automakers."
+It was small and "cute enough" to make it successful despite being available in only one body style and having a high price.

-This model was described as a "convertible landau" and the roof section from the top of the windscreen could be retracted into the trunk/boot.
-A "bridge beam" steel structure remained in place at the top of the doors and windows.
+This model was described as a "convertible landau".
+The roof section from the top of the windscreen could be retracted into the trunk/boot.
+A "bridge beam" steel structure remained in place at the top of the doors and side windows.
+This girder-like body design provided strength to support the car upside down as well as accommodate the overhead rails for the retracting top.

 No other convertible featured anything like the Nash Rambler Landau with the fabric top that slid back to open along the fixed side rails.
 The fabric top was power-operated with a cover that could be snapped on when the top was open.
 The Rambler's strong body structure eliminated the internal bracing that was normally needed on other open roof cars.

+The Landau model was discontinued at the end of the 1954 model year as demand for the soft top declined in favor of the more practical hardtop, sedan, and station wagon body styles that were added to the compact Nash Rambler line.